 Why Choose a Metal Roof?

 Though more expensive on average, metal roof over shingles installation is worth it.
+Metal roofing can be installed over an existing roof if the shingles are still in good shape.
+If the old roof has any leaks or is rotting, it is typically recommended that these issues are addressed before installing a brand new metal roof.
 The durability, reliability, sustainability and efficiency of a metal shingle roof makes the roof installation well worth the initial expense in the long-run.
 If the proverbial Three Little Pigs had the choice, you bet the wisest of them would pick a roof made of metal.
 Metal roofs can not only withstand the wind, rain, snow, and searing heat but also maintain the optimum temperature in your home (and protect from the occasional Big Bad Wolf, of course).

 What is the Cost of a Metal Roof?

-Metal roofing installation varies in price depending on which material you choose and whether you opt for metal shingles such as Aluminum, or metal panels.
-If we take, for example, the average cost of metal roofs on 1600 square foot homes, Asphalt is the cheapest material at $2,192.
+Metal roofing installation cost varies in price depending on which metal roof styles and materials are chosen and whether you opt for metal shingles such as Aluminum, or corrugated metal panels.
+If we take, for example, the average cost of metal roofs on 1600 square foot homes, Asphalt is the cheapest material at $2,192, making an asphalt roof a viable option for those on a budget.
 On the other end of the spectrum, copper roof panels could set you back up to $36,000 for a 1600 square foot home.

 Be sure to check the materials are approved by UL, FM Global, or an equivalent regulator.
 Here are some of the different materials on offer for your metal roof: